 Based on your personal and family situation, the applicant will need to gather specific documents to support the application.
-This could include documentation regarding civil status and nationality, documents proving economic resources and taxes declarations).
+This could include documentation regarding the civil status and nationality.
 Additional documents may be submitted at the applicant’s discretion, such as paperwork that displays ties to the French community.

 The application resolution deadline is usually 18 months.
-However, this can be reduced to 12 months if the applicant has resided in France for at least 10 years.
+However, this can be reduced to 3-6 months if the applicant moves to France under a specific type of visa.

-Once you obtain a copy of the Naturalisation decree and of other documents, the applicant can apply for the National Identity Card and passport.
+Once you obtain French Nationality Certificate (CNF), the applicant can apply for the National Identity Card and a French passport.

 Requirements for French Citizenship